-Project Sub-component Target Activities Outputs Outcome Goal/ impact Methodology for Measuring Results Baseline indicator Target after completion of Project with his/her own funds and then received subsidy at 80% on issuance of FCR employment to about 2400 labors. c) The forms used for baseline and impact surveys in case of WSP will also be used for ALClS d) Same data analysis will be carried out here as in WSPs (1) 10.
-230 acres of Sand Dunes Stabilization (SDS) a) In each SDS locality small farmers mobilized to construct water ponds b) They agree to contribute 20% of the cost c) Agree to first construct the tank with his/her own funds and then received subsidy at 80% on issuance of FCR Approx. 230 acres land of sand dunes will be stabilized by growing kana plants.
+Project Sub-component Target Activities Outputs Outcome Goal/ impact Methodology for Measuring Results Baseline indicator Target after completion of Project interventions (ALCI) They agree to contribute 20% of the cost Agree to first construct the tank with his/her own funds and then received subsidy at 80% on issuance of FCR from erosion by these interventions. condition of the local community will be improved.
+Approximately 2400 farmers will permanently engage in agriculture.
+These will also provide short term employment to about 2400 labor.
+A data collection form will be designed to measure water saving due to ALCI s The forms used for baseline and impact surveys in case of WSP will also be used for ALCI s Same data analysis will be carried out here as in WSPs (1) 10.
+230 acres of Sand Dunes Stabilization (SDS) In each SDS locality small farmers mobilized to construct water ponds They agree to contribute 20% of the cost Agree to first construct the tank with his/her own funds and then received subsidy at 80% on issuance of FCR Approx. 230 acres land of sand dunes will be stabilized by growing kana plants.
 200 acres Sand dunes effects stabilized.
 Non-culturable sand dunes will be converted into an economically productive piece of land.
 Sand dunes stabilization through plantation will be a direct source of income generation for the local community by making homemade items from the stems of the kana plants.
 These will also help in improving climatic condition of the project area.
-Meanwhile about 460 numbers of labor will be benefited. a) Adopting the Sampling formula/ sample of water ponds farmer will be surveyed b) A data collection form will be designed to measure water saving due to SDSs c) The forms used for baseline and impact surveys in case of WSP will also be used for SDSs d) Same data analysis will be carried out here as in WSPs (1)
+Meanwhile about 460 numbers of labor will be benefited.
+Adopting the Sampling formula/ sample of water ponds farmer will be surveyed A data collection form will be designed to measure water saving due to SDS s The forms used for baseline and impact surveys in case of WSP will also be used for SDSs Same data analysis will be carried out here as in WSPs (1)